Richard Bloom

-Richard Hershel Bloom (born June 22, 1953) is an American attorney, politician, and jurist, who currently serves as a state judge in the Superior Court of Los Angeles County.
+Richard Hershel Bloom (born June 22, 1953) is an American attorney, politician, and jurist.
+Bloom was most recently a state judge in the Superior Court of Los Angeles County, and now serves as a lawyer and consultant in Santa Monica, California.
 A member of the Democratic Party, Bloom formerly served as a member of the California State Assembly for the 50th district from 2012 to 2022, which encompasses West Los Angeles, Beverly Hills, Agoura Hills, Malibu, Topanga, and Santa Monica.

-Bloom was a member of the California Legislative Jewish Caucus.
-Prior to being elected to the Assembly in 2012, he served as mayor of Santa Monica and for thirteen years on the Santa Monica City Council.
-On January 31, 2022, Bloom was appointed a state judge by Governor Gavin Newsom.
+Prior to being elected to the Assembly in 2012, he served as mayor of the independent enclave of Santa Monica within Los Angeles.
+For thirteen years he was a member of the Santa Monica City Council.
+On January 31, 2023, Bloom was appointed a state judge by Governor Gavin Newsom.
+In January 2025, he announced he would step down from the court after serving two years.

 Early life and education

 Bloom was born to an Ashkenazi Jewish family and raised in Altadena and West Los Angeles.
 He earned a Bachelor of Arts degree in communication from the University of California, Berkeley and a Juris Doctor from the Loyola Law School.